 Will employees receive paid sick leave?

 The health, safety, and well-being of our teammates is our top priority, and we are especially sensitive to the needs of our employees during this time of emergency.
 Market of Choice provides paid-time-off benefits that are more generous than the requirements of Oregon Sick Leave, and we are working with our teammates on a case-by-case basis to help ensure they have the support they need if they do miss work due to sickness.
-Also, as a thank you for embracing the Market of Choice values of exceptional service, quality, atmosphere and teamwork during this time of crisis, hourly employees are earning an additional $2 per hour until this extraordinary workload is reduced.

 Are you hiring right now?